riceissa/issarice.com/wiki/advice-for-young-people.md

 [cp dep]: http://causeprioritization.org/Depression

-See also pages like "[Existential depression in gifted individuals], which has passages like:
+See also pages like "[Existential depression in gifted individuals][ex dep], which has passages like:

 [ex dep]: http://www.davidsongifted.org/db/Articles_id_10269.aspx